rxnda/rxnda-forms/README.md

 ## Variants

-RxNDA Form Confidentiality Agreements come in several variants.
+RxNDA form nondisclosure agreements come in several variants.
 Each variant is identified with a unique code, like `B-2W-B2B` or `N-1W-B2I`.
 The codes are easy to read.
 For example:

     B      -      2W      -      B2B